 The average mortality rate resulting from anesthesia in a veterinary practice is .1%, which translates to 1 in every 1,000 pets.
 It’s important to remember this is an average.
 It does not take into account how the procedure was done.
 Interestingly, in human medicine, the mortality rate is .001% or 1:1,000,000.
 Why the vast difference?
 In human medicine, anesthesia is administered by people who are trained and dedicated to that endeavor.
 They are also impeccable about the use of monitoring equipment.

 Some veterinary technicians are certified in anesthesiology.
 Be sure to ask who will be doing the anesthesia and what protocols they follow.
+A good technician will ask questions to ensure they are aware of any medical conditions or reactions your dog may have experience with prior anesthesia.

 It’s perfectly acceptable to ask what method is being used and do your research to understand it.
 You also want to ask if your pet will be constantly monitored through the process as well as after.
 Don’t let anyone make you feel like you are asking too many questions.
 As your pet’s guardian, you have the right and the responsibility to know.